-Many patients suffering from keratoconus feel their options are very limited and in the past, this was certainly true.
+Many patients suffering from this condition feel their options are very limited and in the past, this was certainly true.
 The irregular shape of the cornea means that glasses cannot correct vision, so for milder conditions rigid contact lenses are used because they are in direct contact with the eye, but these can cause discomfort quite quickly.
 This is exacerbated because sufferers often have very dry eyes, which makes it even harder to tolerate a rigid lens.
 More severe conditions could only be corrected by corneal transplant which is, by nature, an option with limited availability and suitability, not to mention desirability.

-However, thanks to the work of refractive surgeons who specialise in corneal surgery such as AVC’s lead surgeon Mr CT Pillai, keratoconus sufferers can not only have their condition corrected, they can go on to have further vision correction treatment and do away with glasses and contact lenses for good, just like anyone else.
+However, thanks to the work of refractive surgeons who specialise in corneal surgery such as AVC’s lead surgeon Mr CT Pillai, sufferers can not only have their condition corrected, they can go on to have further vision correction treatment and do away with glasses and contact lenses for good, just like anyone else.

 INTACS is a treatment option for mild to moderate keratoconus that is quick and highly effective.
 In a procedure that takes just 30 minutes, a micro-incision is made in the cornea and a tiny micro-thin clear insert is placed inside to flatten the cornea and reduce the optical distortion.
 INTACS are made from a biocompatible material so there’s no possibility of them being rejected by the body’s natural defences; they are also removable and exchangeable so should any changes be needed in the future, all that’s required is another quick, simple procedure.

 Cross-linking works by a process called photopolymerisation.
 Riboflavin – simple vitamin B2 – administered to the cornea is activated by UVA light to create strong chemical bonds between collagen fibrils.
 This process stiffens and strengthens the cornea to return it to an even shape.
 After wearing a protective contact lens for four days the eye will start to settle and vision stabilises after about a month.
 Find out more about Collagen Cross-Linking here.

 Anyone concerned about the safety of this procedure should be completely reassured by the knowledge that the UV light exposure involved is comparable to the amount the eye is exposed to during a full day spent outdoors in the summer; there really is no need for concern about the risk of over-exposure.

-So from what may have seemed like a dismal future of deteriorating vision and discomfort, keratoconus sufferers can look forward to a life filled with all the freedom that vision correction treatment brings.
+So from what may have seemed like a dismal future of deteriorating vision and discomfort, sufferers can look forward to a life filled with all the freedom that vision correction treatment brings.